Frequently Asked Questions

 Off-Campus Student Employment

-Off-Campus Employment is available to non-immigrants in F-1 and J-1 student status under certain conditions.
+Off-campus employment is available to nonimmigrants in F-1 and J-1 student status under certain conditions.
 You may begin off-campus employment only AFTER you have obtained authorization to do so.

 Options for F-1 students

-Optional Practical Training (OPT): Optional practical training is off-campus work authorization that may be obtained from U.S. Citizenship and Immigration Services (CIS) to accept employment in your academic field.
+Optional Practical Training (OPT): Optional practical training is off-campus work authorization that may be obtained from U.S. Citizenship and Immigration Services (UCIS) to accept employment in your academic field.
 You are eligible to apply for OPT once you have maintained your F-1 status for a minimum of one academic year.
 F-1 students are eligible for 12 months of optional practical training in their program of study.
-New regulations allow F-1 students to apply for a second period of OPT based on a second degree at a higher educational level (example: a student who has already completed a U.S. bachelor's degree who goes on to pursue a Masters degree).
+New regulations allow F-1 students to apply for a second period of OPT based on a second degree at a higher educational level (example: a student who has already completed a U.S. bachelor's degree who goes on to pursue a master's degree).
 However, there are very specific restrictions and timetables stipulated in the new regulations related to this benefit.

 Curricular Practical Training (CPT): CPT is off-campus work authorization that may be obtained from the International Student Office to accept employment in your academic field.
 You are eligible to apply for CPT once you have maintained your F-1 status for a minimum of one academic year.
 CPT requires that you receive academic credit for the work experience for which you are requesting authorization.